theo-keyzer/Core-gen/Dart2/tst/concept.md

 Option check.
 This is to check that no duplicates are added.

+Option clear.
-For the list and map, it will not recreate it if it is a map or list.
+For the list and map, it will recreate it if there and create it if not.
-Without the check, it creates a new one.
+Without the clear, it will not recreate it if already t and create it if not.

 Option node.
 This is add a node object versus a string of it.